 How to Identify a Fraudulent Job

-On Handshake, we strive to review employers and their full-time, part-time job and internship postings to confirm that they are legitimate.
-However, on occasion one slips through the cracks.
-It is imperative that you, the job searcher, know how to distinguish legitimate job postings from scam attempts.
+On Handshake, we strive to review employers and their full-time, part-time job, and internship postings to confirm that they are legitimate.
+However, on occasion, one slips through the cracks.
+You, the job searcher, must know how to distinguish legitimate job postings from scam attempts.

-- When in doubt, get the job description directly from the company’s official website.
-Much like phishing emails, scam job postings often capitalize on well-known companies’ names and images.
+- When in doubt, get the job description from the company’s official website.
+Like phishing emails, scam job postings often capitalize on well-known companies’ names and images.

 - Google the company’s employment page and read the job description directly from their site rather than click a link from a suspicious posting, which could take you to a cosmetically similar page.
-This will confirm the opening is legitimate.
+Viewing the job description on the company’s employment page will confirm the opening is legitimate.

-- Call the company in question using publicly available contact information and ask questions about the job opening.
-If there is no phone number for the given company…do not pursue it.
+- Call the company using publicly available contact information and ask questions about the job opening.
+If there is no phone number for the given company, do not pursue it.

 - Financial or banking information